amirbitran/MCPU/README.md

 # MCPU
 //start

 MCPU - Monte-Carlo protein simulation program.
-Creates and runs a grid of Monte-Carlo simulations based on PDB files for a single-chain protein with no hydrogen atoms.
-The simulation grid has two axes--namely simulation temperature T and umbrella setpoint s.
+Creates and runs a grid of parallel Monte-Carlosimulations based on PDB files for a single-chain protein with no hydrogen atoms.
+Thesimulation grid has two axes--namely simulation temperature T and umbrella setpoint s.
 This setpoint biases the protein to explore configurations with a native contacts value close to s by adding a term to the potential function given by

-	E_umbrella = 1/2*K_BIAS*(N(**x**) - s)^2 (Eq.
+	E_umbrella = 1/2*k_bias*(N(x) - s)^2 (Eq.
 1)

-Where N is the number of native contacts in the current protein configuration x, and
+Where N(x) is the number of native contacts in the current protein configuration x, and k_bias is the biasing spring constant, which can be set to 0 if no umbrella biasing is desired (e.g. in unfolding simulations).
+A sample grid with setpoints ranging from 100 to 60 in steps of contact_step = 10 and temperatures ranging from T = 0.4 to T=0.6 in steps of temp_step =0.05 is depicted below--each X indicates that a simulation is run with that given pair of temperature and setpoint conditions.

+				s=100	s=90	s=80	s=70	s=60

+T = 0.6			 X		 X		 X		 X        X

+T = 0.55	     X		 X		 X		 X        X

+T 0.5            X		 X		 X		 X        X

+T = 0.45         X		 X		 X		 X        X

+T = 0.4          X		 X		 X		 X        X

+There is also the option of implementing replica exchange, where a core can exchange with its neighbors in the grid along either the temperature and set point directions.

+NOTE: At the moment, this code works for PDB files with up to 8000 atoms and 1000 residues.
+To increase this, change the values for MAX_ATPMS and MAXSEQUENCE, respectively, in define.h and recompile

 					Directories